 Monitoring of Electronic Communications

-The University monitors network traffic and electronic communications involving the use of University systems or networks to preserve the security and integrity of University systems and networks.
+The University monitors and scans network traffic and electronic communications involving the use of University systems or networks to preserve the security and integrity of University systems and networks.

 University Use of Information